coder/docs/guides/ssl-certificates/azureDNS.md

     export CLUSTER_NAME="coder-workshop-202103"
     ```

-1. Deploy AAD Pod Identity components to an RBAC-enabled cluster
+1. Deploy the AAD Pod Identity components to an RBAC-enabled cluster:

     ```console
     kubectl apply -f https://raw.githubusercontent.com/Azure/ aad-pod-identity/master/deploy/infra/deployment-rbac.yaml

-    # For AKS clusters, deploy the MIC and AKS add-on exception by  running -
+    # For AKS clusters, deploy the MIC and AKS add-on exception by running the following
     kubectl apply -f https://raw.githubusercontent.com/Azure/ aad-pod-identity/master/deploy/infra/mic-exception.yaml
     ```

-_Note: if using a non-RBAC cluster, remove the `-rbac` string from the first command._
+    > If you're using a non-RBAC cluster, remove the `-rbac` flag from the initial
+    > command

-1. Deploy AzureIdentity and AzureIdentityBinding
+1. Deploy AzureIdentity and AzureIdentityBinding.
+To do so, create an

-    Create an `azureId.yaml` file using the template below to deploy the
+    `azureId.yaml` file using the template below to deploy the custom resources
-    custom resources required to assign the identity
+    required to assign the identity:

     ```yaml
     apiVersion: "aadpodidentity.k8s.io/v1"
     kind: AzureIdentity
     metadata:
       annotations:
-        # recommended to use namespaced identites https://azure.github.io/  aad-pod-identity/docs/configure/match_pods_in_namespace/
+        # We recommend using namespaced identities https://azure.github.io/ aad-pod-identity/docs/configure/match_pods_in_namespace/
         aadpodidentity.k8s.io/Behavior: namespaced
       name: certman-identity
-      namespace: cert-manager # change to your preferred namespace
+      namespace: cert-manager # Change to your preferred namespace
     spec:
       type: 0 # MSI
-      resourceID: <Identity_Id> # Resource Id From Previous step
+      resourceID: <Identity_Id> # Resource ID From Previous step
-      clientID: <Client_Id> # Client Id from previous step
+      clientID: <Client_Id> # Client ID from previous step
     ---
     apiVersion: "aadpodidentity.k8s.io/v1"
     kind: AzureIdentityBinding
     metadata:
       name: certman-id-binding
-      namespace: cert-manager # change to your preferred namespace
+      namespace: cert-manager # Change to your preferred namespace
     spec:
       azureIdentity: certman-identity
-      selector: certman-label # This is the label that needs to be set on   cert-manager pods
+      selector: certman-label # The label that needs to be set on cert-manager pods
     ```

-1. Apply the azureId.yaml file
+1. Apply the `azureId.yaml` file:

     ```console
     kubectl apply -f azureId.yaml
     ```

-1. Set pod identity label on cert-manager pod
+1. Set the pod identity label on the cert-manager pod:

     ```yaml
     spec: